-I’d been wanting to check this mine in the Great Basin region of Nevada out ever since I first read about it many years ago.
-We first visited it in 2010 and it turned out to be a nice find.
+I’ve wanted to check this mine in the Great Basin region of Nevada since I first read about it many years ago.
+We first visited it in 2010, and it turned out to be an excellent find.

-There is an empty mining camp with a minor amount of equipment, of which most interesting is an old drill rig.
-If you look close, you can see it is labeled "Keystone Driller".
+There is an empty mining camp with a minor amount of equipment, the most interesting of which is an old drill rig.
+If you look closely, you can see it is labeled "Keystone Driller."
 These rigs date from the 1880s.

 As of April 2016, the mine is gated.
 Enjoy my photos.